OpenDesignHouse/Proposal/README.md

 Houses will be made of simple materials and as easy to fix as possible.
 While many traditional housing manufacturers create a technology lock-in (making repairs and alterations difficult and costly), we're aiming to make tools, materials, and methods open and accessible.
 Closed practices lead to high costs of shipping, low quality materials, and projects which are not adapted to local practices and commmunities.
 They also fail to generate interest in traditional construction practices and ecological approaches, as well as to develop local adaptations of traditional practices.
 [http://arkkitehtitoimistolilja.com/arktsto.gif](http&#x3a;&#x2F;&#x2F;arkkitehtitoimistolilja&#x2e;com&#x2F;arktsto&#x2e;gif)

+With project partners, we will:
+1. Develop demonstration designs and guides used in Finland to build traditional houses.
+2. Collaborate on the ground in the USA with Finnish-Americans and makers to build localized versions of traditional houses.
+3. Document these iterated designs and building guides.
+4. Support others to build their own traditional homes.

 Value Promise
 -------------